Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

 - **Azure Reserve Pricing**
     - It is a huge saving opportunity - if you buy a 1-3 year commitment to reserve instance
     - This is bascally a discount that is offered with a commitment to use that reserve for a specific duration of period
+    - You do have the ability to cancel a reservation

+- **Reviewing subscriptions based on tags**
+    - Tags can be used to mark certain departments within a company
+    - You can then filter costs for a particular department based on tags
+    - Select a particular `subscription || cost analysis under cost management > under top bars with filter`, select the tag for the department you are looking to analyze costs